Acrylic Paint Body Types

 These include soft/medium body and fluid paints.
 Thin low viscous paints are irreplaceable when coverage and detailing are foremost.
 They have a creamy and smooth consistency and the same pigment load as heavy body acrylics which ensures the color purity and intensity.
 These paints retain little to no brush strokes and are superb for smooth even coverage.

-Used in a variety of applications and techniques: fine detailed work, glazing, staining, water media techniques, under-painting, dry brush, spraying and more,
+This paint type can be used in a variety of applications and techniques: fine detailed work, glazing, staining, water media techniques, under-painting, dry brush, spraying and more.

 Acrylic Ink represents a range of water-based, extremely fluid and versatile colorant with the lowest viscosity index.
 It is highly pigmented, that is why a little goes a long way.
 It's far more fluid than regular acrylic paint, by the consistency it reminds a very intense watercolor.
 Ink dries quickly and is permanent and water-resistant once dry.